How To Play The D# Chord On Guitar

 - Tune your guitar Tune your guitar to standard tuning (EADGBe)

 - Play chord.
-Strum all strings, except the 6th and 5th strings.
+Strum all strings, except the 6th string.

 Want to get better at playing D# and all other guitar chords?
 Over 1.79 million people across the world went from average to impressive fast when they took this online class (and it's free for 2 weeks)

 Mastered playing the D# chord on your guitar?
 Challenge yourself by trying to play these songs to help you memorise it (they all use the D# chord)!

 Latest Downloads That'll help you become a better guitarist

 Great job!
 Let others know you're learning a REAL instrument by sharing it on social media!

 Want to make sure you don't forget the D# Chord?
 Bookmark this page to make it easier for you to find again!

 We hope you enjoyed learning how to play the D# chord on your guitar.
 Don't stop now!
 We're got loads more guitar chords for you to learn at Guvna Guitars!